scratcharchive/mountainsort_examples/README.md

 The recommended way to run MountainSort is via JupyterLab (or python scripts) as described below.
 But first, a simple bash script example can be found at [bash_examples/001_ms4_bash_example](bash_examples/001_ms4_bash_example).
 See the [readme.md](bash_examples/001_ms4_bash_example/readme.md) file there.
 This example shows how to call MountainLab-registered processors from the command line or using bash scripts.

+Some examples using Jupyter notebooks can be found in the `jupyter_examples/` directory.